 Nothing, you just have to have a computer with a working browser.
 You don’t need to install any software, you just need to be able to get into the browser.

-Sandy is a Senior Lecturer at the School of Computer Science and Informatics, Cardiff University.
+Sandy is an academic at the School of Computer Science and Informatics, Cardiff University.
 You can email him at goulds@cardiff.ac.uk.

 I am an experienced classroom practitioner who has made extensive use of ggplot2 in my publications and as the Analytics Chair for CHI 2018 and 2019.
 I’ve ran a version of this course previously, in 2019.